nmdp-bioinformatics/gfe-db/README.md

 5. Run `STAGE=<stage> make deploy` to deploy the stacks to AWS.
 6. Run `STAGE=<stage> make database.load.run releases=<version>` to load Neo4j, or `STAGE=<stage> make database.load.run releases=<version> limit=<limit>` to run with a limited number of alleles.
 7. Run `STAGE=<stage> make database.get-credentials` to get the username and password for Neo4j.
-8. Run `STAGE=<stage> make database.get.endpoint` to get the URL for Neo4j and navigate to the Neo4j browser at the subdomain and host domain, for example `https://gfe-db.cloudftl.com:7473/browser/`.
+8. Run `STAGE=<stage> make database.ui.connect` to get the URL for Neo4j and navigate to the Neo4j browser at the subdomain and host domain, for example `https://<SUBDOMAIN>.<HOST_DOMAIN>:7473/browser/` for public deployments or `http://localhost:7474/browser/` for private deployments.

 ### Using external VPC and private subnet
 1. Retrieve the VPC ID and public and private subnet IDs from the AWS console or using the AWS CLI.